AdnanBox/Stanford-CS231n/assignment1/README.md

-In this assignment you will practice writing backpropagation code, and training Neural Networks and Convolutional Neural Networks.
+In this assignment you will practice putting together a simple image classification pipeline, based on the k-Nearest Neighbor or the SVM/Softmax classifier.
 The goals of this assignment are as follows:
-- understand **Neural Networks** and how they are arranged in layered architectures
-- understand and be able to implement (vectorized) **backpropagation**
-- implement various **update rules** used to optimize Neural Networks
+- understand the basic **Image Classification pipeline** and the data-driven approach (train/predict stages)
+- understand the train/val/test **splits** and the use of validation data for **hyperparameter tuning**.
+- develop proficiency in writing efficient **vectorized code** with numpy
-- implement **Batch Normalization** and **Layer Normalization** for training deep networks
+- implement and apply a k-Nearest Neighbor (**kNN**) classifier
+- implement and apply a Multiclass Support Vector Machine (**SVM**) classifier
-- implement **Dropout** to regularize networks
+- implement and apply a **Softmax** classifier
+- implement and apply a **Two layer neural network** classifier
-- understand the architecture of **Convolutional Neural Networks** and get practice with training these models on data
+- understand the differences and tradeoffs between these classifiers
-- gain experience with a major deep learning framework, such as **TensorFlow** or **PyTorch**.
+- get a basic understanding of performance improvements from using **higher-level representations** than raw pixels (e.g. color histograms, Histogram of Gradient (HOG) features)
 <br />
 <br />